 Pac Ngoi is a village of Tay people with 40 Tay traditional stilt house and 400 villagers.
 The village is located right beside the first lake.

 If you are not interested in kayaking tour and want to try something more special, you should definitely try dugout boats.
-Dugout boat is a specialty of Bac Kan which is thin and long just like the rice husks as in the legend.
-Nowadays, there aren’t many dugout boats in Ba Be lake due to not only the lack of a certain type of wood, but also the convenience of motor boats.
-Tourists prefer dugout boats more than motor boats but in case you can’t swim, don’t rent the former.
-Because boating on dugout boat is quite dangerous for inexperienced travelers, you would fall into water if you stumble.
+Dugout boat is a speciality of Bac Kan which is thin and long just like the rice husks as in the legend.
+Nowadays, there aren’t many dugout boats in Ba Be lake due to not only the lack of a certain type of wood but also the convenience of motorboats.
+Tourists prefer dugout boats more than motorboats but in case you can’t swim, don’t rent the former.
+Because boating on dugout boat is quite dangerous for inexperienced travellers, you would fall into the water if you stumble.
 And the lake is so deep and dangerous even to good swimmers so consider carefully for your safety.

 Our journey isn’t ended yet.
 In the buffer zone of Ba Be National Park, Silver Waterfall and Hua Ma Grotto are great sights to see.
-Silver waterfall is located at Hoang Tri commune with height of 40m.
-Waterfall looks like a giant white scarf falling down from the sky.
-In summer, you can’t avoid to stay at the fall as long as possible to enjoy the pristine natural environment, cool air and water harmonized with sights and sounds from the primitive forests.
+The silver waterfall is located at Hoang Tri commune with height of 40m.
+The waterfall looks like a giant white scarf falling down from the sky.
+In summer, you can’t avoid staying at the fall as long as possible to enjoy the pristine natural environment, cool air and water harmonized with sights and sounds from the primitive forests.

-Home stay in villages is very interesting.
-You should go with group to cheapen the price per member.
+Homestay in villages is very interesting.
+You should go with a group to cheapen the price per member.
 Reasonable time to stay at the lake should be 2 days and one night.
-First day is for activities in kayaking in Nang River and main lakes.
-Second day is spent on land to visit Silver waterfall and Hua Ma grotto.
-In afternoon, you start to return to Ha Noi and arrive at 5pm or 6pm.
+The first day is for activities in kayaking in Nang River and main lakes.
+The second day is spent on land to visit Silver waterfall and Hua Ma grotto.
+In the afternoon, you start to return to Ha Noi and arrive at 5 pm or 6 pm.